afriedrichsen/iam-a-messenger/README.md

 3.)
 Click "Send" to testing "sending" a message to a selected user and company.

 Interfacing with the application can be done at the UI endpoint (``http://localhost:3000``) or through the REST API (``http://localhost:2112``)

+Additional information on available REST endpoints can be found at ``http://localhost:2112/messenger/docs``

 ## Future Features